maikelnight/zerologon/README.md

 https://support.microsoft.com/en-us/help/4557222/how-to-manage-the-changes-in-netlogon-secure-channel-connections-assoc#DetectingNon-compliant

-Script searches for the specific events on domain controllers and detect the unsecure devices.
+Script searches for the specific events on domain controllers to detect the unsecure devices.